phaubertin/jinue/doc/syscalls/puts.md

 ## Description

-Write a character string to the console.
+Add a character string to the kernel logs.

 ## Arguments

 Function number (`arg0`) is 3.

+The value in `arg1` identifies the log level:

+* The ASCII character `I` for level "information".
+* The ASCII character `W` for level "warning".
+* The ASCII character `E` for level "error".

-The pointer to the string is set in `arg1`.
+The pointer to the string is set in `arg2`.

-The length of the string is set in `arg2`.
+The length of the string, which must be at most 120 characters, is set in `arg3`.

 ```
     +----------------------------------------------------------------+